lewiswatson55/Python_Text_Calculator/README.md

 **And Retals is me on my [Elive](https://elivecd.org) PCs**

-PLEASE, leave feature requests and bug reports in the Issues [section](https://github.com/thetechrobo/python-text-calculator/issues), even if you know my email.
+PLEASE, leave feature requests in the Issues [section](https://github.com/thetechrobo/python-text-calculator/issues), even if you know my email.

-Support questions belong at my [Support](https://github.com/thetechrobo/support) repo.
+Bug reports and questions belong at my [Support](https://github.com/thetechrobo/support) repo.

 **The only time you should ever use my email is if you need to contact me personally.** Even though it sounds obvious.
 Thank you for your cooperation -- I get too much spam :wink:

 ###### Current Release: v.0.5-stable
-###### There are currently no previews for Palc
+###### There are currently no previews available for testing